Voted in favour of adopting TPNW

 Has not yet joined TPNW

-Lebanon voted in favour of a UN General Assembly resolution in 2019 that welcomed the adoption of the treaty and called upon “all states that have not yet done so to sign, ratify, accept, approve, or accede to the treaty at the earliest possible date”.
+Lebanon has promoted universal adherence to the treaty, including by voting in favour of an annual UN General Assembly resolution that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.

 In a statement to the United Nations in September 2019, Lebanon hailed the adoption of the treaty as “an important step” and urged states to move beyond “a narrow security approach to a comprehensive humanitarian approach”, as embodied in the treaty.

 In 2016, Lebanon voted in favour of the UN General Assembly resolution that established the formal mandate for states to commence the negotiations in 2017 on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.

 Lebanon was among 127 states that endorsed a “humanitarian pledge” in 2015–16 to cooperate “in efforts to stigmatise, prohibit, and eliminate nuclear weapons”.
 The pledge was instrumental in building momentum and support for convening the negotiations.

 Get involved.
 Help get this country on board with the TPNW>